LeChatP/RootAsRole/resources/man/en_US.md

 # DISCLAIMER

 This program is provided "as is" without any warranty, to the extent permitted by law.
 The authors disclaim any responsibility for the quality or suitability of the program for a particular purpose.
 You use this program at your own risk.
 In case of problems, you are responsible for any necessary repairs or corrections.
-For more details, please refer to the GNU GPL version 3 or later <https://gnu.org/licenses/gpl.html>.
+For more details, please refer to the GNU LGPL version 3 or later <https://www.gnu.org/licenses/lgpl-3.0.html>

 # LICENSE
-GPLv3+: GNU GPL version 3 or later <https://gnu.org/licenses/gpl.html>.
+LGPLv3+: GNU LGPL version 3 or later <https://www.gnu.org/licenses/lgpl-3.0.html>.

 # SEE ALSO
 Linux capabilities(7), sudo(8), su(1)